Handling requests, reservations & the Color Guide since 2015

 * Sprites are made manually by an enthusiastic club admin on his own, and as such it will take some time before all ponies have images, but we'll get there eventually.

-Used libraries & icons include:
+Used libraries, icons and tools include:

 - Development tools: